-- increasing levels of price controls being imposed by governments in many countries; - there is now a heightened public attention to the price of pharmaceuticals and, specifically to price increases, which may limit the ability of the UCB Group to set prices, or to manage or increase the price of its medicines based upon their value; - the potential to remove pharmaceuticals/biological products/devices from government reimbursement schemes (for example if governments determine a medicine to be less cost-effective than alternatives); - greater tendencies of reimbursement authorities to grant partial reimbursement of patient populations within a labelled indication; - increased difficulty in obtaining and maintaining satisfactory reimbursement rates in many countries; - increases in the number and range of cost containment policies (including budget limitations) related to health expenses; - governmental and private health care provider policies that favor prescription of generic or biosimilar medicines or substitution of branded products with generic or biosimilar medicines; - more demanding evaluation criteria applied by Health Technology Assessment (HTA) agencies when considering whether to reimburse new medicines at a certain price level; - more governments using international reference pricing to set or manage the price of medicines based on an external benchmark of a product's price in other countries; - the increasing concentration in the healthcare market, including as a consequence of the consolidation of health insurers, state managed health funds, managed care organizations and pharmacy benefit managers; - new market participants entering the global health care market (like Amazon, Google, Apple).
+- increasing levels of price controls being imposed by governments in many countries; - there being a heightened public attention to the price of pharmaceuticals and, specifically to price increases, which may limit the ability of the UCB Group to set prices, or to manage or increase the price of its medicines based upon their value; - the potential to remove pharmaceuticals/biological products/devices from government reimbursement schemes (for example if governments determine a medicine to be less cost-effective than alternatives); - greater tendencies of reimbursement authorities to grant partial reimbursement for specific patient populations within a labelled indication; - increasing proclivity of governments to grant reimbursement/approvals to pharmaceuticals produced by, or manufactured within their country; - increased difficulty in obtaining and maintaining satisfactory reimbursement rates in many countries; - increases in the number and range of cost containment policies (including budget limitations) related to health expenses; - governmental and private health care provider policies that favor prescription of generic or biosimilar medicines or substitution of branded products with generic or biosimilar medicines; - more demanding evaluation criteria applied by Health Technology Assessment (HTA) agencies when considering whether to reimburse new medicines at a certain price level; - more governments using international reference pricing to set or manage the price of medicines based on an external benchmark of a product's price in other countries; - the increasing concentration in the healthcare market, including as a consequence of the consolidation of health insurers, state managed health funds, managed care organizations and pharmacy benefit managers; - new market participants entering the global health care market (like Amazon, Google, Apple).

 Increased pressure on pricing and reduction in/impaired negotiation power can lead to price discounts, rebates, state mandated price reductions or reimbursement restrictions for existing and future products of the UCB Group.
-Due to these pressures on product prices, the revenues and margins of the UCB Group are, and could continue to be, adversely impacted.

-The sales of the UCB Group are mainly realized in the US and Europe (respectively 49% and 30% of net sales in 2018) as a consequence of which the operational results of the UCB Group are particularly vulnerable to pricing pressures in these regions.
+The sales of the UCB Group are mainly realized in the US and Europe (respectively 55% and 27% of net sales in 2020) as a consequence of which the operational results of the UCB Group are particularly vulnerable to pricing pressures in these regions.

-For more information, please see our Annual Report 2018, p.52 (Global pricing and access challenges).
+For more information, please see our 2020 Annual Report, page 96 (Global pricing and access challenges).